MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontractline_Expense.md

 ---
-title: Vendor and purchase price list management in Project Operations
+title:  Subcontract lines for Expense Categories
-description: This topic provides information that will help you create and maintain vendor data and purchase price lists for subcontracting.
+description: This topic provides information that will help you record Subcontract lines for Expense and how to use the various fields to record the purchase of time from vendors.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: article